syeedameen/mcs-51-kernal/README.md

-## A kernel for MCS-51 Architecture
+## A kernal for MCS-51 Architecture

 ## What's MSC-51 Architecture